ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

 schema_type: AnalysisNewsArticle
 ---

-# Create a Tricked-Out Monero Server with TrueNAS
+# Creating a Tricked-Out Monero Server with TrueNAS

 In this guide, we will walk you through setting up a very powerful Monero server with TrueNAS.
 By completing these steps, you will be able to connect to your own self-hosted Monero node with the official Monero wallet and Cake Wallet, and you will be able to connect to your own self-hosted Monero LWS server with Edge Wallet and MyMonero.<!-- more -->